Muslim conquest of the Iberian Peninsula: New territorial and civil administration

-A preference for treaties
+Preference for treaties

-In 713, Abd al-Aziz ibn Musa subdued the forces of the Visigothic count Theodemir (or Tudmir), who had taken over southeastern Iberia from his base in Murcia after the power vacuum following king Roderic's defeat.
-Theudimer then signed a conditional capitulation by which his lands were made into an autonomous client state under Umayyad rule ("the rule of God").
+In 713, Abd al-Aziz ibn Musa subdued the forces of the Visigothic count Theodemir (or Tudmir), who had taken over southeastern Iberia from his base in Murcia after the power vacuum after King Roderic's defeat.
+Theudimer then signed a conditional capitulation by which his lands were made into an autonomous client state under Umayyad rule.

-Abd Al-Aziz sent messages to the governors of the different Islamic provinces, denouncing non-Muslims:
+The Treaty of Theodemir in 713 represents a form of indirect rule that Abd al-Aziz, son of Musa the Umayyad governor of Ifriqiya, installed over "a Visigothic potentate named Theodemir (Tudmir, in Arabic)".
+The treaty entailed that the local ruler, Theodemir, would remain in power as long as he recognized Muslim suzerainty, constituted in Abd al-Aziz, and paid monetary tribute.
+Furthermore, Abd al-Aziz agreed that his forces would not plunder or "harass" Theodemir's town or people, an agreement that extended to seven more towns as well.

 His government and the Christian beliefs of his subjects were respected; in exchange, he pledged to pay a tax (jizya) and to hand over any rebels plotting against Umayyad rule or the Islamic religion.
-In this way, the life of many inhabitants remained much the same as before Tariq's and Musa's campaigns.
-The treaty signed with Theudimer set a precedent for the whole of Iberia, and towns surrendering to Umayyad troops experienced a similar fate, including probably the muwallad Banu Qasi based in the Ebro valley, and other counts and landowners.
+In that way, the life of many inhabitants remained much the same as before Tariq's and Musa's campaigns.
+The treaty signed with Theudimer set a precedent for the whole of Iberia, and towns surrendering to Umayyad troops experienced a similar fate, including probably the muwallad Banu Qasi based in the Ebro Valley and other counts and landowners.

-In exception to this pattern, some towns (Cordova, Toledo, etc.) were stormed and captured unconditionally by the Umayyads, to be governed by direct Arab rule.
-In the area thought to be part of King Roderic's territory, Mérida also staged a prolonged resistance to the Umayyad advance, but was ultimately conquered in mid-summer 712.
-As of 713 (or 714), the last Visigothic king, Ardo, took over from Achila II, with effective control just over Septimania, and probably the eastern Pyrenean threshold and coastal areas of the Tarraconense.
+Some towns (Cordova, Toledo, etc.) were stormed and captured unconditionally by the Umayyads to be governed by direct Arab rule.
+In the area thought to be part of King Roderic's territory, Mérida also staged a prolonged resistance to the Umayyad advance but was ultimately conquered in mid-summer 712.
+As of 713 (or 714), the last Visigothic king, Ardo, took over from Achila II, with effective control over only Septimania and probably the eastern Pyrenean threshold and coastal areas of the Tarraconense.

 Islamic laws did not apply to all the subjects of the new rulers.
-Christians were ruled by their own Visigothic law code (Forum Iudicum) as before.
+Christians continued to be ruled by their own Visigothic law code (Forum Iudicum) as before.
 In most of the towns, ethnic communities remained segregated, and newly arriving ethnic groups (Syrians, Yemenites, Berbers and others) would erect new boroughs outside existing urban areas.
-However, this would not apply to towns under direct Umayyad rule.
+However, that would not apply to towns under direct Umayyad rule.
 In Cordova, the cathedral was partitioned and shared to provide for the religious needs of Christians and Muslims.
-This situation lasted some 40 years until Abd ar-Rahman's conquest of southern Spain (756).
+The situation lasted some 40 years until Abd ar-Rahman's conquest of southern Spain (756).